ixa-ehu/ixa-pipe-nerc/README.md

 + **model**: pass the model as a parameter.
 + **language**: pass the language as a parameter.
-+ **outputFormat**: Output annotation in a format: available CoNLL03, CoNLL02, OpenNLP native format and NAF.
++ **outputFormat**: Output annotation in a format: available CoNLL03, CoNLL02, and NAF.
 It defaults to NAF.
 + **lexer**: switches on the rule-based DFA for NERC tagging.
 Currently we only provide one option **numeric**, which identifies "numeric entities" such as DATE, TIME, MONEY and PERCENT for all the languages currently in ixa-pipe-nerc.